Where to Stay in Berlin - A Local’s Neighborhood Guide

 Pros: As central as it gets, lots of big sights in easy walking distance, very tourist-friendly with a good range of shops, hotels, and restaurants to choose from, great public transport links

-Cons: Gets busy with tourists in summer, everything from food to hotels is more expensive, fairly commercial (not residential), and much of its former nightlife has been commercialized
+Cons: Gets busy with tourists in summer, expensive, fairly commercial (not residential), much of its former nightlife has been commercialized

 Gendarmenmarkt and the Deustcher Dom from the French Cathedral.
 Photo: Ввласенко, CC BY-SA 3.0, via Wikimedia Commons